 Drs.
 Goudsmit and Ansfield began to discuss the idea for a new organization with fellow “chemotherapists” Herman A. Freckman, MD, FASCO, and Robert Talley, MD, FASCO.
 At the first organizational meeting in early 1964—held over lunch in a small room at the Edgewater Beach Hotel in Chicago—they were joined by fellow founders Harry F. Bisel, MD, FASCO, William Wilson, MD, FASCO, and Jane C. Wright, MD, FASCO.

 These seven individuals recognized the need to create a new society that would focus solely on issues unique to clinical oncology, specifically the fledgling field of cancer chemotherapy.
 Turning the focus from pathology and research, ASCO would be dedicated to emphasizing clinical considerations and patient care.
-This small meeting launched the start of the world's premier oncology organization, which currently has more than 40,000 members worldwide.
+This small meeting launched the start of the world's premier oncology organization, which currently has nearly 45,000 members worldwide.